BeMoBIL/BPN_data_management/README.md

 # BPN_data_management

-This repository contains a guideline and collection of resources for BeMoBIL member to refer to for management of data (and scripts).
+This repository contains a guideline and collection of resources for management of data and scripts.

+Our workflow deals with multimodal data sets and complex analysis methods, which makes it prone to clutter and chaos.
+By taking a moment to think about how to structure the project efficiently,
+you can save your own time in the long run, save digital storage space,
+and enable other researchers to benefit your outputs even when you are no longer working on the project.

+Implementing good practices in data and script management is not only a matter of practicality,
+but also an ethical action respecting the resources that go into our research.

+At all stages of project development, we should keep this question in mind :
+When a fellow neuroscientist sets their eyes on the project for the first time, how easily can they navigate through the structure and reproduce the workflow?

-## Please refer to this
+## Please throw a look at this repository
 - When you set your project up
+- When you publicize your data / scripts
-- When you wrap up a project
+- When you wrap up your project and archive it

-## Components
-- Tools and resources for setting up a project
-- README template

 ## Useful links & publications
 - Good practices for mistake prevention